eduvpn/documentation/MULTI_NODE.md

 you should replace any occurrence of `node-a` with `node-b`.
 Ideally you perform these steps in parallel on both machines.

-Make sure you can reach the API endpoint:
+Make sure you can reach the API endpoint from the node(s):

 ```bash
 $ curl https://vpn.example.org/vpn-user-portal/node-api.php